 “If you’re a series regular on a network TV show, you’re getting a good amount of money.
 Yet you can have half a million followers on YouTube and still be working at Starbucks.”

 In January, YouTube changed its monetization eligibility requirements.
-To earn money from uploaded videos, content creators will need at least 1,000 subscribers or 4,000 hours of total watch time.
+To make money from uploaded videos, content creators will need at least 1,000 subscribers or 4,000 hours of total watch time.

 If we come to other types of content apart from videos and streaming to blogging, we see that with bloggers there is also a pattern where at first, they need to post valuable content for a long time before they can generate a following and viewership big enough that can start paying a little.
 This is especially so with content marketing today where creators have to push out a significant amount of good quality content first before they can expect a return from their audience.